Woven fabric - Textile

 Clothing - Fashion

-With less than 1% of textiles globally being recycled into new products, and a staggering 12.6 million tonnes of textile waste generated annually in the EU alone, the implementation of Extended Producer Responsibility (EPR) for textiles is paramount.
+With less than 1% of textiles globally recycled and the EU generating 12.6 million tonnes of textile waste annually, the need is mounting to adopt sustainable practices.
+Extended Producer Responsibility (EPR) is essential in addressing this and building a circular economy for textiles.

 FAQ’s – Textiles EPR